Controlled Text Generation with Natural Language Instructions: Introduction

-To evaluate the effectiveness of \method, we conduct a wide range of experiments with different constraint types including the keywords, syntax, semantic, style and length, by fine-tuning T0~\citep{sanh2022multitask}, an instruction-tuned text-to-text pre-trained model.
-Our results show that \method achieves a high level of constraint satisfaction rate that is comparable to state-of-the-art decoding-based methods while producing outputs of superior quality, and is capable of doing so at a significantly faster generation speed.
-Additionally, \method demonstrates strong generalization abilities in the context of few-shot learning, specifically with regard to the constraints that are unseen during training.
-This represents a novel and important advancement in comparison to existing methods.
+To evaluate the effectiveness of \method, we conduct a wide range of experiments with different constraint types including keywords, syntax, semantic, style, and length, by fine-tuning T0~\citep{sanh2022multitask}, an instruction-tuned text-to-text pre-trained model.
+Our results show that \method achieves a high level of constraint satisfaction that is comparable to or better than existing decoding-based methods.
+The method is also faster in some cases.
+Additionally, \method demonstrates strong generalization abilities in the context of few-shot learning, specifically with regard to the constraints that are unseen during training.\looseness=-1